thmuch/architecture-fitness-functions/README.md

 ## Note

-*All* fitness functions are expected to *fail* in order to demonstrate how unwanted dependencies are reported as violations.
+- *All* fitness functions are expected to *fail* in order to demonstrate how unwanted dependencies are reported as violations.
 The failure messages hint at how the violations can be fixed easily.
+- The example code deliberately violates some common Java coding conventions (especially regarding naming, like calling classes "Class..."), because this hopefully makes it easier for non-programmers to understand the structures and dependencies.

 ## Talks & Slides